 1.4.6 Localized Cable or Component Protection

-1.4.7 Post-Fire
+1.4.7 Post-Fire SSD

-1.4.8 M Fires
+1.4.8 MCR Fires

 Only evaluate the finding using the screening questions from the assigned fire finding category.
 If a question does not apply, skip the question and proceed to the next question for that finding category.
 If it is the last question in the category, proceed to Step 1.5.
 For each question, indicate your response by checking the circle in Attachment 1.
 Describe the rationale for the chosen response in Attachment 1.